lnugraha/code-in-place-extra/README.md

   - Calculating factorial
   - Solving fizz-buzz problem
   - Debugging and identifying common errors, such as forgetting dependencies, incorrect syntaxes, or logic errors

+## 6. Image Processing with Python Libraries (May 14, 2021) ##
+  - Add border to an image
+  - Crop a specific region of an image
+  - Rotate an image